 A few years ago, I gave my husband a simple and inexpensive valentine – a small, red notebook.
 Inside the front cover, I wrote a message to my sweetheart.
 I proposed, with this notebook in hand, we sit down a few times a year and talk about our marriage.
-My concept was to document our hopes and dreams for the coming months, our aspirations, what we’d like to work on personally, and as a couple, that would benefit our relationship.
+My concept was to document our hopes and dreams for the coming months and what we’d like to work on, as a couple, to enhance our relationship.

 This easy gift helps us appreciate each other and our relationship.
 It causes us to slow down, stop the busyness, make an effort.
 Our notebook dates are a reminder to tend to things between us, nurture our marriage, keep it thriving.
 It is fun to look back at prior entries and see where we were then, where we are now.

 The biggest endorsement?
-My son and future daughter-in-law have started their notebook.
+My son and daughter-in-law have started their very own notebook.

 I am trying to imagine this striking young woman hiding…

 Two years ago today, on my 57th birthday, I embarked…

 If at first you don’t succeed…His first American Idol tryout…